To reach the Form Composer:

 Review Your Form

 After designing your form, you will want to review it for accuracy and make sure it displays correctly on Desktop, Mobile, and Tablets.

 From the Review tab you can view how your form renders on desktop, tablet and mobile.
 Additionally, you will be able to preview both vertical and landscape views for tablet and mobile.

 You can publish your form in two ways:

 Please note: Act-On's New Forms do not have Public URLs.
-They must be embedded to be publicly available.
+They must be embedded on a Landing Page other web page to be publicly available.